This accessibility statement applies to https://livewell.nelincs.gov.uk/

 - Colour is never used as a sole means of conveying information, this meets SC 1.4.1 Use of Color – Level AA

-- All text has a minimum contrast ration of SC 4.5:1, this meets Contrast minimum – Level A
+- All text has a minimum contrast ratio of 4.5:1, this meets SC 1.4.3 Contrast (minimum), the only exception to this is YouTube embeds which are out of our control. – Level A

 - The website has been tested to reflow to a single column and not have 2-dimensional scrolling at a viewport width of 320 pixels, this meets SC 1.4.10 Reflow – Level AA